| The Great Issues of the Reformation

 The medieval thought was man-centered, experience-centered, and subjective.
 The Reformation thought was Christ-centered, cross-centered, and objective.

 The Reformers did not deny the Spirit's work of renewal and sanctification within the hearts of God's people.
-But they saw clearly that we must first be justified by faith alone in a work completely outside of us.
+But they saw clearly that we must first be justified by faith in a work completely outside of us.
 Then will the guilty conscience be cleansed, the heart will find peace with God, and a life of good works will flow from the certain conviction of being accepted of God.

 The Nature of a Christian Man